chinootes/cs/notes/lang.java.lib.string.md

 created: 1711643845722
 ---

-- **String literal**: A string [[programming.components.literal]] in Java is basically a sequence of characters from the source character set.
+- **String literal**: A string [[dev.components.literal]] in Java is basically a sequence of characters from the source character set.
-- String in Java is an [[arch.design.oo.concepts.patterns.immutable class]]
+- String in Java is an [[arch.design.oo.patterns.immutable class]]
 - String literals initialised are an object of this String class.

 💡 While printing an object, Java compiler implicitly calls toString() method.